 JACQUELINE-BETHEL MOUGOUÉ is an interdisciplinary feminist historian of Africa who is particularly interested in how constructions of gender inform the comportment and performances of the body, religious beliefs, and political ideologies.
-She is Assistant Professor of Gender & Sexuality in African Cultural Studies at the University of Wisconsin-Madison.
+She is Assistant Professor of African Cultural Studies at the University of Wisconsin-Madison.
 She teaches Introduction to African Popular Culture, Gender and Sexuality in Afrofuturism and Africa through Comics and Graphic Fiction.
 Previously, she was Assistant Professor of History at Baylor University (2013-2019).
 Mougoué is the author of Gender, Separatist Politics and Embodied Nationalism in Cameroon (University of Michigan Press, 2019).
 Mougoué has been invited to give plenary talks on her research at various academic institutions including Paris Diderot University (France), University of Leuven (Belgium), University of Buea (Cameroon), and University of Notre Dame (United States).
 Mougoué has been a fellow at Northwestern University (United States) and NUI-Galway (Republic of Ireland).
 She has served on the Scientific Committee for “Féminismes Noirs dans un Contexte (Post-) Impérial Français?
 Histoires, Expériences, Théories” (Cité des Humanités et des Sciences Sociales, Paris, France).
 Also, Mougoué has served as a consultant for Wider Changes, a graphic novel commissioned by Initiative of Change of Perspectives, an organization that is based in Germany and Cameroon and “promote[s] the debate on political topics from different perspectives.”
 Wider Changes is a graphic novel on Cameroonian political history.